What Is LEED Anyway?

 The Selfish Benefits of LEED

 What do you get from all this besides officially being a good person?
-For one, you’re going to make living there more healthy.
+For one, you’re going to make living there healthier.

 For example, some types of building materials slowly give off toxins called Volatile Organic Compounds (VOC).
 They are part of the material, like asbestos added to vinyl flooring to make it more durable and fire-resistant.
 Over time, it releases small amounts of VOC as a gas, and your family ends up breathing it in.